Request parameters.

 Promise<WebsocketApiResponse

 Cancel an active order list.
-Weight: 1

 Request parameters.